bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 ---

-[Document/createRange](https://developer.mozilla.org/en-US/docs/Web/API/Document/createRange "The Document.createRange() method returns a new Range object.")
+[Document/createRange](https://developer.mozilla.org/en-US/docs/Web/API/Document/createRange 'The Document.createRange() method returns a new Range object.')

 In all current engines.